kwdChan/pyscratch/docs/archived/corresponding-scratch-functionalities/index.md

     ...
 ```

 In addition, there should be no imports between different sprite files (i.e. do not do `import sprite1` in `sprite2.py` or vice versa) to avoid circular import that is not allowed in Python.
 This also prevent a complicated chain of dependency between the sprite files.
-The reference of another sprite should be done using `pysc.game`.
-Follow [this guide](../getting-started/7-reference-other-sprite) for more details.
+The reference of another sprite should be done using `pyscratch.game`.